Azure/azure-iot-middleware-freertos/README.md

 The Azure IoT middleware for FreeRTOS simplifies the connection of devices running FreeRTOS to Azure IoT services.
 It builds on top of the [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) and adds MQTT client support.
 Below are key points of this project:

+- The Azure IoT middleware for FreeRTOS is non allocating.
+That is, customers must allocate our data structures where they desire (global memory, heap, stack, etc.) and then pass the address of the allocated structure into our functions to initialize them and in order to perform various operations.
 - The Azure IoT middleware for FreeRTOS operates at the MQTT level.
 Establishing the MQTT connection, subscribing and unsubscribing from topics, sending and receiving of messages, and disconnections are handled by the customer via middleware APIs.
 - Customers control the TLS/TCP connection to the endpoint.
 This allows for flexibility between software or hardware implementations of either.
 For porting, please see the [porting](#porting) section below.
 - No background threads are created by the Azure IoT middleware for FreeRTOS.
 Messages are sent and received synchronously.